About Steven B. Krivit and New Energy Times

 The term LENR was introduced by first-generation LENR scientists George Miley and John O’Mara Bockris in 1995.
 However, most of their peers continued to use the term “cold fusion,” partly out of habit and partly to assert their belief in room-temperature fusion.

 From 2008 to 2016, Krivit led efforts to identify the field and research as low-energy nuclear reactions rather than “cold fusion.”
-By 2020, the term LENR had gained broader acceptance, allowing for various interpretations of the underlying process or processes without invoking the dubious room-temperature fusion hypothesis.
+By 2020, the term LENR had gained broader acceptance.
+It allows for various interpretations of the underlying process or processes without invoking the dubious room-temperature fusion hypothesis.

 In 2015, Krivit collaborated with the U.S. Library of Congress to develop distinct library subject-matter headings: a refinement of the one for “cold fusion” and a new one for LENRs.
 In 2016, Krivit published the first U.S. books under the new LENR cataloguing heading.